WDoyle123/WDoyle123/README.md

 <!-- Second Column -->
 <td valign="top" width="33%">
 <h2><a href="https://github.com/WDoyle123/StellarPhysicsHub">StellarPhysicsHub</a></h2>
-<p>StellarPhysicsHub, a Flask and SQLAlchemy-powered web app, provides detailed, interactive information on constellations and celestial bodies for astronomy enthusiasts and researchers.</p>
+<p>StellarPhysicsHub, a Flask and SQLAlchemy-powered web app, provides detailed, interactive information on constellations and celestial bodies for astronomy enthusiasts and researchers.
+It leverages the power of StarScholar3D!</p>
 <!-- Badges -->

 <br><br>